Gateway Security 5600 series

 Price: Starts at $3,150

 Symantec's Gateway Security 5600 series integrated security appliance is an ideal solution for enterprises restricted by the expense and resource requirements of separate products.
+The 5600 series offers firewall, antivirus, antispam, content filtering, IDS/IPS, VPN and client configuration compliance, all managed through a clean GUI.

 Installation was a breeze.
 The front panel of the device includes a two-line LCD display and several command keys, allowing you to configure a network interface without a console cable.
 Unlike many appliances that leave you wondering about the Ethernet jack/interface relationships, the 5600 series is clearly labeled.
 The LCD screen displays a strong administrative password to connect to the device through a Java client.